mattearly/DarkAndDarkerLobbyHelper/readme.md

     - numpadAdd - Buy Potions
     - numpadDot - Class Spec

+## todo
+  - goblin buy
+  - jacko buy

 ## known issues

   - there can be issues with the lobby being slower than expected, in which case the delays between clicks must be increased
   - there is an issue with the dungeon changing notification blocking some of the clicks.
+(Ironmace UI problem)
+  - there is an issue with some buttons occasionally not functioning until you click somewhere else on the screen first.
+(Ironmace UI problem)